 Dom nestic Overseas

-Spend per Visit Spend per Night Spend per Visit Spend per Night
+Spend per Visit Spend per Night

 All Holidays £157 £56 £300 £51

 Business £152 £50 £400 £90

 VFR £80 £30 £307 £26

 Other £86 £48 £407 £26

 Source: Staffordshire Moorlands Tourism Economic Impact Assessment, 2012

 - 7.78 According to the latest national survey data, the number of tourism trips and the average level of expenditure from all types of tourism has been increasing in recent years, particularly in the period immediately following the recession when a higher proportion of domestic holidaymakers opted for a 'staycation' rather than travelling abroad due to pressures on disposable incomes.
 As well as increases in the volume of domestic tourism trips, average expenditure per trip in particular has risen substantially since the recession, driven by increases in visitors' average length of stay and average spend per night. - 7.79 Tourism in the district has grown in volume recently due to the rising popularity of 'staycations', short breaks and activity tourism.
-Visitor growth is expected to increase in the near future as these trends continue^x.
-Research undertaken in relation to the proposed development also confirms this important trend^{xi}. - 7.80 Data indicates that tourism across the wider area has shown positive trends in recent years in terms of spend.
-Figures from a national survey of domestic overnight tourism $^{\rm xii}$ show that although the number of trips has fallen, tourism spend in the West Midlands has increased year-on-year between 2010 and 2014 to £1,153 million (+16%).
+Visitor growth is expected to increase in the near future as these trends continuex.
+Research undertaken in relation to the proposed development also confirms this important trendxi. - 7.80 Data indicates that tourism across the wider area has shown positive trends in recent years.
+Figures from a national survey of domestic overnight tourism $^{xii}$ show that tourism spend in the West Midlands has increased year-on-year between 2010 and 2012 to £1,234 million (+14%).
+This corresponds with an increase in the number of individual trips to over 8 million, but a slight dip in the number of nights in 2011 compared to 2010, having since recovered slightly to an average nights per trip to 2.44 from 2.36 in 2011.